Mathematics Subject Leaders: Jen Middleton & Andrea Jackson

 Olympic Maths is a times tables activity which helps pupils to learn their times tables whilst developing fluency through the use of missing number problems and inverse operation.

-- It is a 3 minute times tables challenge and is to be carried out at least three times per week.
+• It is a 3 minute times tables challenge and is to be carried out once or twice per week.

-- Teachers should keep a running record of pupil scores to show progression through the different levels.
+• Teachers should keep a running record of pupil scores to show progression through the different levels, and provide intervention where necessary.

 -Finalist (2s, 5s & 10s – 24 Qs)